The top 25 funniest Dutch expressions and idioms ever!

 Meaning: To surprise or impress someone with your behavior.

-25. When your butt burns, you have to sit on the blisters.
+25. When you burn your butt, you have to sit on the blisters.

 Dutch translation: Wie zijn billen brandt, moet op de blaren zitten.

-Meaning: If you do something stupid, you must acknowledge the consequences.
+Meaning: If you do something foolish, you must acknowledge the consequences.

 Do you know any other fun Dutch expressions or idioms?
 Please share them in a comment!